kennygrant/bestiary/slices.md

 }
 ```

+## Slicing is limited by cap

+Conversely to indexes \(from 0 to len\), slicing is limited by cap, not by len, as stated in the [spec](https://golang.org/ref/spec#Slice_expressions), which may seem a little counter-intuitive, and you probably shouldn't rely on.
+This means in some circumstances you can retrieve the backing data for a slice even outside its range, as long as it is between len and cap.
+If you need to see the original data it is better to keep a copy of the original slice to make the intent clear.

 ## Index out of range

 One of the most common slice mistakes is to attempt to access an index past the length of an array or slice, due to programmer error.
 This will result in a panic at runtime: